-Classic candied sweet potatoes!
+Classic candied sweet potatoes recipe!
 This simple recipe bakes right in the oven – no need to boil the sweet potatoes.

 This classic candied sweet potato recipe is so easy to make!
 It requires less hands-on time than sweet potato casserole.